hesingh/p4-info/README.md

 ###
 1. Barefoot Networks Tofino/Tofino2 asic in ODM switches - some ODM vendors are Edgecore (https://www.edge-core.com/), Netberg (https://netbergtw.com/about/), Inventec (https://www.inventec.com/english/indexEN.htm), Delta, WNC (http://www.wnc.com.tw/mobile/index.php?action=product_detail&top_id=28&scid=31&tid=99&lid=99&id=353), and Foxconn.
 Stordis and Kaloom use ODM switches with open or proprietary switch OS.

+Sample P4-16 programs for Tofino are at this repo: https://github.com/barefootnetworks/Open-Tofino.

 2. Intel has P4 to DPDK: https://www.youtube.com/watch?v=uI29_q-SoPU .
 Also see http://lists.p4.org/pipermail/p4-dev_lists.p4.org/2019-June/003981.html

 3. Mellanox has Spectrum/Spectrum2 asic.
 Their switches are SN2100, SN2700 (Spectrum) and SN3700 (Spectrum 2).
 Their Linux switch uses TC.
 Mellanox has a p4c with front-end and mid-end using open-source p4lang/p4c.
 Mellanox has a p4c backend they plan to open source (as soon as we get it modularized from our common backend infra).
 Marian presented this at this year's netdev conference. https://www.netdevconf.org/0x13/session.html?p4-compiler-backend-for-tc